Getting Started

 - The API reference documents every function and parameter.

-Support and Attribution
+Support and attribution

 Report bugs to the issues tracker; for questions and workflow help, start a discussion.